Gorch Fock (1933): Sister ships

 The design of Gorch Fock proved highly successful.
-She was the first of a series of five sister ships built by Blohm & Voss, and a number of South American school ships are also based on the same design.
-Of the three original sister ships, only is an exact replica of Gorch Fock.
+She was the first of a series of five resp. six sister ships built by Blohm & Voss until 1958.
+Since the 1960s, four school ships for South American navies, built in Bilbao starting with ARC Gloria, are also based on the same design.
+Poland used an older Blohm & Voss training ship as Dar Pomorza, and as replacement in the 1980s built the Dar Młodzieży class of six ships, mostly in Russian service today.

+Of the three completed original sister ships, only made for Romania is an exact replica of Gorch Fock.
 Horst Wessel and are 7 m longer, and all three have slightly more powerful auxiliary engines.

 USCGC Eagle (ex Horst Wessel)

 Horst Wessel was launched in 1936—the growing Reichsmarine needed more school ships.
 Her home port was Kiel.
 At the end of World War II, she became one of several war reparations and was assigned to the United States.
 After some repairs in Wilhelmshaven and Bremerhaven, she was sailed by her German crew including the Captain together with American sailors to her new home port of New London, Connecticut.
 Since then, she has sailed under the name for the United States Coast Guard.